ahota/goldfish/README.md

 # Goldfish

-Python package for image-based steganography using various methods for use with the RaaS project

-Currently only has an LSB-based embedder and extractor
+Python package for embedding and extracting data to create self-describing visualizations.
+Implementation for "Embedding Meta-Information into Visualizations"